In this article, we’ll talk about Konglish and Korean loan words.

 Reading and Writing Konglish

 Although it may be tempting to use the Romanized version of a word (“menu” instead of “메뉴”), it’s better to get in the habit of writing the Hangeul.
-You’ll learn faster and Korea will become a more familiar place much quicker!
+You’ll learn faster, and South Korea will become a more familiar place much quicker!

-It’s exciting to know that it’s possible to learn Korean quickly if you focus on the right parts of the language, and make it FUN.
+It’s exciting to know that it’s possible to learn Korean quickly if you focus on the right parts of the language and make it FUN.
+We can help you learn Korean in a fun and easy way with our Inner Circle web program.

-What your favorite Konglish word?
+What is your favorite Konglish word?
 Let us know in the comments below!